Scaffolding & Ladder Fall Lawyers in Quincy

 - Scaffolding that was designed incorrectly offsite by the manufacturers

-When you think of scaffolding and ladder injuries, you probably think of injuries, or even death, caused by falling from high elevations.
+When you think of scaffolding and ladder injuries, you probably think of injuries—or even fatalities—caused by falling from high elevations.
 But there are also many other ways to be injured by scaffolding and ladders, besides just falling.
-These include:

 - Injuries caused by falling objects